HOW TO CARE FOR YOUR FRESH-CUT FLOWERS

 Flower Care & Handling

 Every wholesale flower and DIY wedding flower order is custom hand packed at our own facility in Southern California.
-We spend a great deal on the details and include ice packs, a Thermo blanket in the box, and the wooden cleats are there to keep the flowers in place in case someone put the box upside down or sideways.
+We spend a great deal on the details and include ice packs, a Thermo blanket in the box, and the wooden cleats are there to keep the flowers in place.

-- Your flowers have traveled overnight and will be thirsty so it is important to condition them as soon as possible upon arrival.
+- Your flowers have traveled overnight and will be thirsty so it is important to process them as soon as possible upon arrival.
 Read the Care & Handling card included in your shipment.

 - Roses have outside guard petals which should be removed.